 The difference in difference estimate gives an indication that the policy change (min. wage increase) leads to an increase in the starting wage in New Jersey.
-Here Pennsylvania is used as a counterfactual to the starting wage in New Jersey, the assumption thereby is that the states are similar to the extent that without the policy change, the change in starting wages would have been equal to the change that was measured in Pennsylvania.
-This difference-in-difference would provide a valid estimate in the case that the common trend assumption holds, thus when New Jersey would have faced the same trend that Pennsylvania followed if it had not seen an increase in the minimum wage.
+Here Pennsylvania is used as a counterfactual to the starting wage in New Jersey, the assumption thereby is that the states havesimilar trends, such that if the policy wasn’t changed, the change or trend in starting wages in New Jersey would have been similar to the change or trend observed in Pennsylvania.
+This difference-in-difference would provide a valid estimate in the case that the common trend assumption holds, thus under the condition that wages in New Jersey face the same trend as wages in Pennsylvania.
+The other two assumptions that need to hold are as follows: 1. the treatment assignment is independent from trend in outcome 2.
+No other policies besides the minimum wage policies are pursued.

-We find that the difference-in-difference estimation suggests that an increase in the minimum wage from $4.25 to $5.05 per hour leads to a wage increase of approximately 50 cents in average starting wages in the fast food sector, assuming that the common trend assumption holds.
+We find that the difference-in-difference estimation suggests that an increase in the minimum wage from $4.25 to $5.05 per hour leads to an average startingwage increase in the fast food sector of approximately 50 cents relative to the trend if no policy was pursued, assuming that all the assumptions holds.

-Average starting employment (FTE)
+Average full time equivalent employment (FTE)